Robert Kyncl talks Spotify deal, Warner Music’s distribution strategy at Morgan Stanley event - Music Business Worldwide

 That said, Kyncl noted that Warner had accomplished substantial acquisitions in the distribution space in recent years, citing the examples of Africori in Africa and Qanawat in MENA.

-He added that significant distribution partnerships with indies, including a recent tie-up with Three Six Zero’s record company, showed it was “full force ahead” for ADA.Music Business Worldwide
+He added that significant distribution partnerships with indies, including a recent tie-up with Three Six Zero’s record company, showed it was “full force ahead” for Warner’s indie distribution play.Music Business Worldwide